-Result file
+Result

-Two result file are generated, one is merged result and the other is full list of identified glycans.
+Two result files are generated, the first is merged result and the second is the full list of identified glycans for each scan.
 The full result file will contain “_FullList” in output file name.
-Result file stores in CSV format.
+Result files are both in CSV format.

 Full list result file